Skip to content

 Depending on your needs, you can request from the IT service:

-• You are responsible for security, application evolution, and potential issues.
+• You are responsible for the security, evolution of your web app, and any issues...

 HAL